 To make your own holiday gift bags/wrap from recycled wine bags, you’ll need:

-- paper wine bags
+- paper bags (any size)

 - tape or glue